takemaru/graphillion/README.md

 1. Download the source (tar.gz or zip file) from https://github.com/takemaru/graphillion
-2. Unpack and change directory to the source directory (it should have the file setup.py)
+2. Unpack and change the directory to the source directory (it should have the file setup.py)
 3. Run `python setup.py build` to build
 4. (optional) Run `python setup.py test -q` to execute the tests